SrulyP/personal-site/README.md

 My portfolio website to display my projects and contact information.
+Created using Vite, React, JSX, and CSS.